jagregory/abrash-zen-of-asm/src/chapter-07.md

 mov   es,[DataSeg]
 ```

 officially takes only 18 cycles, is only 4 bytes long, and doesn't destroy a general-purpose register.
-(Note that the last approach assumes that the memory variable `DataSeg` has previously been set to point to the desired segment.)
+(Note that the last approach assumes that the memory variable `DataSeg`{.nasm} has previously been set to point to the desired segment.)
 Loading from memory sounds better, doesn't it?

 It isn't.